 Traditionally businesses use contact centers to provide essential services to their customers.
 They are a critical part of the customer experience, so much so that they can profoundly impact the customer's perception of the brand and company, hence why innovation in this space has garnered a lot of interest, especially when it comes to the cloud.

 What is a cloud contact center?

-What are the benefits of a cloud contact center?
+4 benefits of a cloud contact center

-A cloud contact center, or virtual contact center as it may be known, is a cost effective solution without the weight of capital expenditure.
-It’s easy to set up, often deployable within minutes, and provides flexibility, scalability and reliability.
+A cloud contact center, or virtual contact center as it may be known, is a cost-effective solution due to the lack of up-front high capital expenditure.
+In addition, it's easy to set up, often able to be deployed within minutes and provides businesses with much-needed flexibility, scalability and reliability.

 1. Reduced Costs

 Because a cloud contact center solution is hosted in the cloud, there are no upfront costs or infrastructure costs to consider.
 Organizations can say goodbye to expensive office real estate and software and hardware upgrades, which instead are taken care of by solution providers.
 As a result, implementation and training costs (and time) are significantly reduced, as is overall maintenance.
 In addition, contact center agents can work from home and only need a computer, headset and reliable internet connection.

 With a cloud contact center solution, you only pay for what you use.
 This also means that organizations can scale up or down at any time, depending on demand often caused by seasonality or significant events.
 In addition, flexible pricing agreements mean that businesses use what they need when needed.